 Professor at Department of Ecology and Genetics, Limnology

 I am a professor of limnology at Uppsala University since 1999.
-Currently I share my time between research and some teaching at the Limnology program, and being director of the Centre for Environment and Development Studies (CEMUS).
+Currently I am the chair of the Limnology program.

 I do my research together with a group of PhD students, postdocs, and senior scientists covering a broad range in expertise.
 We focus on biogeochemistry and microbial ecology, in particular the carbon cycling of inland waters.